-A Cosmopolitan online piece pointed out how women of color were best-dressed at the 2017 MET Gala, even as women of color rarely appear on magazine covers or in runway shows.
+A Cosmopolitan online piece pointed out how women of color were best-dressed at the 2017 MET Gala.
 Rihanna reminded me of Josephine Baker in her part-playful, part-scant gown from COMME des GARÇONS, from the night’s thematic celebrant Rei Kawakubo.
 It just felt to me like something only Josephine could have chosen to wear without looking unstable.
-I must agree with Cosmo (which I rarely do).
-While everybody else was smoking in the bathroom, brown girls were kind of showing everybody else what the real point of the night is.

 This got me to thinking about how long Black women have been unsung fashion and beauty changemakers, or either made the change across urban centers and the African diaspora- then others came to take the credit and styles.
 Many people wonder where our secret lies, because as Maya famously pointed out, Black women are not typically built to suit a fashion model’s size.
-But, Negress allure will be any woman’s best friend.
+But, Negress allure has long been the goal and this year’s MET Gala made that clear.

 Black women have always had an uncanny ability to style memorably, whether through flamboyant or subtle avenues.
 The delicious tapestry of complexions throughout the Black and African diaspora bloodlines can backdrop every color to maximum effect.
 Glowing skin and famously wrinkle-free faces are the apt palette for soft or experimental makeup.
 Black women can take credit for the braids and “booty” renaissances of today’s fashion and pop culture age.
 It’s ironic and sad Black women were not cover models until the 70s, and still today are left off magazine front pages, even as our unique forms of dress and style are appropriated globally en masse.